 Creatine Monohydrate

 Creatine monohydrate is the most common form of creatine and the most extensively studied.
-It is the gold standard used in nearly all research utilizing creatine.
-Creatine is highly bioavailable, safe, effective, and low-cost.
-It is a combination of a creatine molecule with a water molecule, and when crystallized, it forms a powder that contains 87.9% creatine and has been shown to increase creatine in muscle cells.
-The consensus of the ACSM, AND, Dietitians of Canada, and ISSN is that creatine is the most effective ergogenic nutritional supplement available.
-Creatine has applications in reducing muscle damage after intense exercise, improving outcomes in post-concussion recovery, and preventing age-related muscle loss.
+It is the gold standard for nearly all research on creatine and is highly bioavailable, safe, effective, and low-cost.
+It is a combination of a creatine molecule and a water molecule, and when crystallized, it forms a powder containing 87.9% creatine.
+This powder has been shown to increase creatine levels in muscle cells.

 Creatine HCl vs Monohydrate

 A third study done by a different lab did not show better results for exercise performance in HCl versus monohydrate.
 A recent review did not draw conclusive evidence of the efficacy of any type of creatine compared to creatine monohydrate.
-In addition to not having the scientific background of monohydrate, creatine HCl is often more expensive, and there are fewer options for purchasing it.

-While more research is needed, creatine HCl has yet to be shown to be better, safer, less expensive, or more effective than the monohydrate form in improving athletic performance or muscle growth.
+While more research is needed, creatine HCl has yet to be shown to be better, safer, or more effective than the monohydrate form in improving athletic performance or muscle growth.
 According to the International Society of Sports Nutrition, creatine monohydrate remains the “most extensively studied and clinically effective form of creatine.”

 Creatine Dosage